ac-willeke/trekroner-docs/docs/source/methods/02_support_tools/README_integration.md

 1. **i-Tree Eco Data Preparation:** preparing an input dataset for i-Tree Eco analysis by supplementing existing municipal tree inventories with crown geometry from the ALS data and auxiliary spatial datasets following the workflow by *Cimburova and Barton (2020).*

-2. **i-Tree Eco Extrapolation:** extrapolating the outputs from i-Tree Eco analysis to all trees in the study area following the workflow by Cimburova and Barton (2020).
+2. **i-Tree Eco Extrapolation:** extrapolating the outputs from i-Tree Eco analysis to all trees in the study area.

 The repository is applied on the Norwegian municipalities: *Bærum, Bodø, Kristiansand* and *Oslo.*